husm/react-native-saga/README.md

 # React Native / Redux / Saga
-This project is used to help the newbies like me to integrate react-native project with redux and redux-saga.
+This project is used to help the newbies to integrate react-native project with redux and redux-saga.
 If you do not know what are redux and redux-saga, please learn the basic concepts of them first, then back to this example again.

 ### v0.1